Blog

 The full-stack approach to UX design has been gaining popularity over the last few years.
 That's because it makes sense.
 It helps bridge the gap between UX and UI design, leading to a more cohesive user experience.

-What are the benefits of Full-Stack design?
 One of the main benefits of the full-stack approach to design is that you, the designer, have a better sense of what your users want, your designs are more cohesive, and your products are more responsive to user needs.
 This leads to better customer satisfaction with your product.
-Working with a product at every stage of the life-cycle helps give an application a more consistent feel and allows the designer better understand the overall product strategy.

 How to implement Full-stack UX Design